Do you have a personal and/or family history of cancer?

 Have you had or are you considering genetic testing for cancer-related concerns?

-Are you hoping to learn more about the chance to develop cancer, what type of screening and prevention strategies are available, and what this means for your relatives?
+Do you want to learn more about the risk of developing cancer, what type of screening and prevention strategies are available, and what this means for your relatives?

 The more information we have in advance of your Personalized Cancer Risk Assessment, the more personalized and accurate our assessment and recommendations can be.
 Please be sure we have your medical records including any pathology reports, genetic test results, and other related medical records.

 We also recommend speaking with your relatives to identify who in the family has had cancer.
 It is helpful to know roughly how old your relative was at the time of their diagnosis, where in their body did their cancer first start, and if they’ve already had genetic testing.